SERVICE · AGENTIC WORKFLOW

 What happens when the agent gets it wrong?

-The agent only decides autonomously when confidence is high and risk is within bounds—everything else escalates to a human.
+The agent only decides on its own when confidence is high and risk is within bounds.
+Everything else goes to a human.
 Every case leaves a full audit trail, so you can replay exactly which step failed and why.
-We catch these errors during the canary phase through human review and recalibrate the rules, scaling traffic only once it's stable—keeping the blast radius of any error contained.
+We catch these errors during the canary phase through human review and recalibrate the rules, scaling traffic only once it's stable, which keeps the blast radius of any error contained.

 When something goes wrong, how is accountability assigned?